Bunch theory: working notes on applications, axioms and models: Introduction

 Hehner provides an axiomatisation for Bunch Theory and builds set theory on top of this.
 Our approach will be to take an existing axiomatisation of set theory and add additional axioms to incorporate bunches.

-The base formalism we build on is that used in the B Method of J-R Abrial \cite{JRA96}: that is predicate logic with equality and a typed set theory, with total and partial functions being restricted kinds of binary relation.
+The base formalism we build on is that used in the B-Method of J-R Abrial \cite{JRA96}.
+This gives us first order predicate logic with equality (FOPL) and a typed set theory.
+The B-Method provides us with the ability to construct basic sets, including the integers.
+Such sets are termed “maximal” since they are not subsets of any larger set.
+From any existing maximal sets we are able to produce new maximal sets by the use of set product and power-set operations.
+Each maximal set corresponds to a type.

-The paper is structured as follows.
-In section 2, we give an informal summary of bunch theory and its notation.
-In section 3 we give examples of bunch theory in use: we consider its contribution to theories of description due to the elimination of undefined terms, and we show how it can facilitate the formulation of programming semantics, including combinations of non-deterministic, preferential and probabilistic choice.